YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 YottaDB journaling uses journal files to record information pertaining to database updates.
 A journal file has a default extension of mjl.
 If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB renames the existing journal file by appending a string that denotes the time of creation of the journal file in the form of "_YYYYJJJHHMMSS" where:

-YYYY           4-digit-year                                    such as 2018
+YYYY     -      4-digit-year                   -                 such as 2018

-JJJ            3-digit-Julian-day (between 1 and 366)          such as 199
+JJJ      -      3-digit-Julian-day (between 1 and 366)    -      such as 199

-HH             2-digit-hour in 24 hr format                    such as 14
+HH       -      2-digit-hour in 24 hr format          -          such as 14

-MM             2-digit minute                                  such as 40
+MM       -      2-digit minute                  -                such as 40

-SS             2-digit seconds                                 such as 30
+SS       -      2-digit seconds                 -                such as 30

-The following animation describes how YottaDB uses journal files to record information pertaining to database updates on gtm.dat (the default database file created by ydbprofile).
+The following animation describes how YottaDB uses journal files to record information pertaining to database updates on gtm.dat (the default database file created by ydb_env_set).

 .. image:: dbupdate.gif